 Finally, I decided enough is enough and managed two quick photos on the side table before I served them.
 I should say that my skills of cutting potato into wedges have greatly improved since the first time, purely out of practice.
 I had plans to make a video of how to get perfect potato wedges but that will have to wait for another time.

-make bake these!
-Its garlicky potato wedges that are tastier than the fried ones, uses minimum oil, is crunchy on the outside and super soft on the inside, its pure deliciousness!
+Meanwhile, make bake these!
+It’s garlicky potato wedges that are tastier than the fried ones, uses minimum oil, is crunchy on the outside and super soft on the inside, its pure deliciousness!

-There’s a reason why they are the most popular recipe on Shaheen’s blog.
+There’s a reason why they are the most popular recipe on The Purple Foodie.

 Baked Garlic Potato Wedges